FM (2009), International Master (2010); GM (2013). Andersen is Denmark's top junior (U20) and in that country's top 10 (October 2013).

 He competed in the 2007 World Youth Championship (U12), scoring 6.5/11 and placing =29th.
 Persisting with the U14 championship contests that he'd engaged in twice in Europe, Andersen competed in the 2009 World U14 championship, scoring 8/11 and placing =5th.
 He placed =4th in the 2010 World U16 Youth Championship and even contested the World Junior Championship (2010) in which he scored 7/13 still aged 15.
 In 2011, he contested the World U16 Championship held in Caldas Novas, scoring 5.5/9.

 Andersen had an excellent rating period leading up to May 2012 in team competition.
 Playing for Solingen in the 2011-12 Bundesliga, he scored 5.5/8 to help his team to 3rd place in the League.
 Playing for the team Skanderborg in the Danish Division Tournament of 2011-12, Andersen scored an outstanding 7.5/8 with a TPR of 2758 while in the 2012-13 Division Tournament, he scored 6.5/9, defeating all 3 GMs he played, and scoring another GM norm from the latter result as the former had insufficient GMs to meet the criteria for a GM norm.
+He scored his 3rd GM norm - and his GM title - playing top board for the Danish team Nordea Skanderborg in the European Club Cup (2013).

 In May 2010, Andersen played and lost a two game match against Peter Heine Nielsen by 0-2.